dart-archive/www.dartlang.org/src/site/polymer/faq.markdown

 with `@CustomTag('name')`.

-### Q. How do you create an attribute that corresponds to a field?
+### Q. How do I create an attribute that corresponds to a field?

 In JavaScript
 : Use <code>attributes="<em>name</em>"</code> in HTML or, in JavaScript,